 These are two competing goals.
 Normally one needs to be sacrificed to improve the other.
 This is why it’s so critical to implement good room treatment as that will result in an improvement of both across the listening area.

-But getting back to the mic pattern, in my opinion, a tight mic pattern works much better for Audyssey than a more spread out one.
-I describe two patterns in Secrets of Audyssey but let me give you some pointers here to allow you to build your own:
+But getting back to the mic pattern, a tight mic pattern works much better for Audyssey in my room than a more spread out one.
+I describe two tight and two spread out patterns in Secrets of Audyssey so you can balance frequency response versus imaging in your setup.
+However, let me give you some pointers here to allow you to build your own pattern:

 - The first position must be at the centre of the listening space at ear height – positioned as if the microphone was between your two ears